Welcome To Eagle Plains Resources

 In Dec 2011, Eagle Plains Resources spun-out its Yellowjacket Project into Yellowjacket Resources, resulting in a 1 for 3 share split.
 For accounting purposes the cost basis of the Yellowjacket Resources share is to be 31.58% of the pre-split Eagle Plains share purchase cost.
 The company has been renamed to Dixie Gold and is now managed by a different management group.

 Copper Canyon Plan of Arrangement - Accounting Information

-In June 2006, Eagle Plains Resources spun-off it's Copper Canyon , Abo and Severence properties into Copper Canyon Resources, resulting in a 1 for 1 share split.
-For accounting purposes the cost basis of the Copper Canyon share is to be 59.35% of the pre-split Eagle Plains share purchase cost.
+In June 2006, Eagle Plains Resources spun-out its Copper Canyon, Abo and Severence properties into Copper Canyon Resources on a 1 EPL for 1 CPY share basis.
+In March 2011, Copper Canyon Resources was purchased by NovaGold in an all share deal amounting to approximately $65M and included the additional spin-out of Omineca MIning and Metals (OMM:TSX-V).
+For accounting purposes the cost basis of the Copper Canyon share is to be 59.35% of the pre-split Eagle Plains share purchase value.

 We have retained an independent & informal opinion of the tax implications to our USA shareholders as a result of the plan of arrangement.

 Eagle Plains Resources 2023 Information Circular - for the Annual and Special Meeting of Shareholders to be held on December 7, 2023

 Sign up to receive our investor information package for Eagle Plains Resources »

 For more information, please contact: